davidmam/BS32011-class-notes/tutorials/shell_and_git.md

 `git branch -d branch_name` - Deletes the branch specified.

+`git tag tag_name` - adds a human readable commit label.
+See [the Git tag documentation](https://git-scm.com/book/en/v2/Git-Basics-Tagging) for more information and note the specific comments about pushing tags to the remote server.

 =====

 ___N.B - Everything within {  } is a specific name, line of text, or referring to something that is unique and is not part of the command you type out___